The best horror movies on Netflix Australia

 Watch on Netflix

-Action specialist Gareth Evans (The Raid) turns his hand to horror in this Wicker Man-inspired chiller.
-At the dawn of the 20th century a man (Dan Stevens) infiltrates a strange religious cult on a remote Welsh island in order to liberate his sister, only to uncover far stranger doings than the usual fire and brimstone.
-Michael Sheen turns up as a charismatic preacher, and Evans proves that his gory tastes in action aesthetics translate quite well to the horror genre.
+Action specialist Gareth Evans turns his hand to horror in this Wicker Man-inspired chiller.
+At the dawn of the 20th century a man (Dan Stevens) infiltrates a religious cult on a remote Welsh island to liberate his sister, only to uncover some very strange things.
+Evans proves that his gory tastes in action aesthetics translate quite well to the horror genre.

 The Babysitter (2017)